 No. Streamline tractography can produce compelling results, but has several drawbacks in practice: it generally requires significant expert input and some trial-and-error, takes a significant but variable amount of time to do well, and may need a more time-consuming scan for good results.
 Tractfinder circumvents manual region-of-interest placement and cannot be affected by tracking errors.

-No. While applications of AI in radiology are spreading, Tractfinder is not based on it.
+No. While applications of AI in radiology are spreading rapidly, Tractfinder is not based on it.
 The algorithm is simple, deterministic and explainable, eliminating the possibility of “hallucination”.

 If you're a researcher conducting a noncommercial study, then yes!
 An implementation is available for download via GitHub.
 For commercial applications a license is required, so please contact us.